| FORD

 47 tires in Venezuela had tread or belt separation.
 Of these

 47, 34 had international serial codes and 13 had DOT (USA) code.
+In an attachment, Abreu further notes the most critical defects

 from January 1995 to December 1998 are Tread leaving casing (135),